AyeshaAli05/IOT-Project/README.md

 ## Conceptual Design: ##

-The Conceptual DEsign of the project is shown in the figure below:
+The Conceptual Design of the project is shown in the figure below:

 ![image](https://user-images.githubusercontent.com/100766772/158037560-96014433-83dc-48c6-b398-9446f60d45cd.png)